dimshik100/voice-controlled-maze/README.md

   - Voice feedback
 - Add support for multiple voice commands in one phrase - DONE
 - Store not finished mazes in local storage to let the player continue next time
+- Add an icon of a microphone that changes from grey to green when the user can talk
+- color the words in user command in green when they are executed
+- Add delay between commands when executing multiple commands
+- Add message if voice control is not supported (show supported browsers)